How to Start an LLC in Montana (Step-by-Step) 2024 Guide

 Another benefit is LLC pass-through taxation.
 This means the LLC itself doesn’t pay federal income taxes.
 Instead, the profits “pass through” to the LLC Members.
 And the Members pay the taxes on their personal tax return.

-And Montana state income taxes are very similar, since the state honors the federal tax treatment of your LLC.
+And state income taxes are very similar, since the state honors the federal tax treatment of your LLC.

 To learn more, please see How are LLCs taxed.